Arnav131003/FLA-Assingment-/README.md

 # FLA Assingment ( Regular Expression to Non Deterministic Finite Automata)
 This tool is designed to convert regular expressions (regex) into Non-deterministic Finite Automata (NFA).
 Regular expressions are a powerful way to describe patterns within strings, and NFAs are fundamental in the field of automata theory.

+## What Are Regular Expressions?

+Regular expressions are a sequence of characters that define a search pattern.
+They are widely used for pattern matching, text validation, and text manipulation.
+Regex allows you to search, match, and extract data from strings based on specific patterns.

+## What are NFA ?

+An NFA (Nondeterministic Finite Automaton) is a computational model used in automata theory to recognize regular languages and patterns with states that can have multiple possible transitions for the same input symbol.

 # Setup and Run
 run `pip install -r requirements.txt`